telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

 ## Data Binding

-### How Do I Implement Paging, Sorting, Filtering and Grouping?
+### How to Implement Paging, Sorting, Filtering, and Grouping?

-If your model supports the `IQueryable` interface or is `DataTable` the grid will do paging, sorting, filtering, grouping and aggregates (`DataTable` binding supports only `count` aggregate) automatically.
+If your model supports the `IQueryable` interface or is `DataTable`, the Grid does paging, sorting, filtering, grouping, and aggregates&mdash;`DataTable` binding supports only the `count` aggregate&mdash;automatically.

-For server binding scenarios no additional steps are required - just pass the IQueryable to the `Grid` constructor.
-Check the [server binding](/aspnet-mvc/helpers/grid/server-binding) help topic for additional info.
+For server-binding scenarios, no additional steps are required.
+Just pass the `IQueryable` to the `Grid` constructor.
+For additional information on the Grid server binding, refer to [this article]({% slug serverbinding_grid_aspnetmvc %}).

-For ajax binding scenarios the `ToDataSourceResult` extension method must be used to perform the data processing.
+For Ajax-binding scenarios, the `ToDataSourceResult` extension method must be used to perform the data processing.
+For additional information on the Grid Ajax binding, refer to [this article]({% slug ajaxbinding_grid_aspnetmvc %}).
-Check the [ajax binding](/aspnet-mvc/helpers/grid/ajax-binding) help topic for additional information.

-If your model does not implement `IQueryable` custom binding should be implemented.
-This means that the developer is responsible for paging, sorting, filtering and grouping the data.
-More info can be found in the [custom binding](/aspnet-mvc/helpers/grid/custom-binding) help topic.
+If your model does not implement `IQueryable`, implement custom binding.
+This means that you are responsible for the paging, sorting, filtering, and grouping of the data.
+For more information on the Grid custom binding, refer to [this article]({% slug custombinding_grid_aspnetmvc %}).

 > **Important**
+>
-> All data operations will be performed at database server level if the underlying IQueryable provider supports translation of expression trees to SQL.
-Kendo Grid for ASP.NET MVC has been tested with the following frameworks:
+> All data operations are performed at database server level if the underlying `IQueryable` provider supports translation of expression trees to SQL.
+Kendo UI Grid for ASP.NET MVC has been tested with the following frameworks:
 > - Entity Framework
 > - Linq to SQL
 > - Telerik OpenAccess
 > - NHibernate

-### How Do I Send Values to My Action Method When Binding the Grid?
+### How to Send Values to My Action Method When Binding the Grid?

-If the grid is server bound the overload method which accepts route values should be used.
+If the Grid is server-bound, use the `overload` method which accepts route values.

+The example below demonstrates how to send data in a server-bound Grid.

-###### Example - send additional data in server bound Grid
+###### Example

-    // -- removed for brevity
+    // -- Removed for brevity.
     .DataSource(dataSource => dataSource.Server()
         .Read(read => read.Action("Read", "Home", new { userID = (int)ViewData["UserID"] }))
     )
-    // -- removed for brevity
+    // -- Removed for brevity.

-If the grid is ajax bound the `Data` method should be used to specify the name of the JavaScript function which will return the additional data.
+If the Grid is Ajax-bound, use the `Data` method to specify the name of the JavaScript function, which will return the additional data.

-###### Example - send additional data in an Ajax bound Grid
+The example below demonstrates how to send additional data in an Ajax-bound Grid.

+###### Example

-    // -- removed for brevity
+    // -- Removed for brevity.
     .DataSource(dataSource => dataSource.Ajax()
         .Read(read => read
             .Action("Read", "Home")
             .Data("additionalData")
         )
     )
-    // -- removed for brevity
+    // -- Removed for brevity.
     <script>
         function additionalData() {
             return {